 From the Greek capital Athens, Kos island can be reached by sea with the ferry service from Piraeus Port or by airplane from Athens International Airport, «Eleftherios Venizelos».
 You may also consider alternative flights operating from other Greek airports.
 The local airport “Hippocrates” hosts during summer, direct charter flights from most major European cities.
 Check with your local travel agent or on the internet.

 Take a stroll through the city and pay a visit to:

 – The Eleftheria (Liberty) Square, which is considered to be the center of the contemporary city.
-It is surrounded by three buildings of Italian architecture, erected since the same era: The municipal market, ideal for shopping fresh fruits, spices, local delicasies or even souvenirs.
-The club, which was called Fascism Palace.
-The Archaeological Museum with prehistoric collection.
-The visitor can admire statues, sculptures and mosaic floors saved from the Roman buildings of the ancient city, an imitation of roman baths.
+It is surrounded by three buildings of Italian architecture, erected during the same era: the municipal market, ideal for shopping fresh fruits, spices, local delicacies or souvenirs.
+The Club, which was called “Fascism Palace”.
+The Archaeological Museum with a prehistoric collection.
+The visitor can admire statues, sculptures and mosaic floors saved from the Roman buildings of the ancient city, as well as a replica of the Roman baths.